tomcritchlow/tomcritchlow.github.io/_drafts/2019-01-18-i-consultant.md

 How do you legitimize charging good money?

 These questions all hinge on the notion of identity.
+Here I'm going to argue that the most important thing is to recognize the power of language and labels - but ultimately treat your personal identity as a texture and material to play with and around.

 ## Tend your Identity as it Evolves